SAP/odata-vocabularies/CONTRIBUTING.md

 For proposed terms and term properties: provide a usage example.

 The XML files are the source of truth, don't edit the Markdown or JSON files.

-After editing an XML file, execute `npm run build` in the repository root to refresh the Markdown and JSON files.
-This of course requires to run `npm install` once after forking and cloning the repository.
+Follow the [Hints for Vocabulary Editors](#hints-for-vocabulary-editors) below.

-## Contributor License Agreement
+### Contributor License Agreement

 When you contribute (code, documentation, examples, or anything else), you have to be aware that your contribution is covered by the same [Apache 2.0 License](LICENSE) that is applied to the SAP Vocabularies themselves.
 In particular you need to agree to the Individual Contributor License Agreement,